Best Construction Estimating Software for Companies in 2025

 What I dislike about Trimble Accubid Classic:

-• Based on my review of G2 feedback, the out-of-the-box product is seen as somewhat limited, with users finding it time-consuming to create assemblies for project requirements, and the user interface being less intuitive than expected.
+• Based on G2 user feedback, the out-of-the-box product is seen as somewhat limited, with users finding it time-consuming to create assemblies for project requirements, and the user interface being less intuitive than expected.

 What G2 users dislike about Trimble Accubid Classic: